Lieutenant Commander (Retired) Thomas Hallett

 H.M.S.ZARIA was sometimes described as an Armed Merchant Cruiser, although it was in fact a Depot Ship of 3,500 tons, based at Longhope, Orkney from 25 February 1915.

 Thomas’ record shows that he was ‘sick on shore, muscular rheumatism’ on 12 October 1917 and his appointment was suspended on 21 December 1917.
-He died at home on 16th February 1918 of Prostate cancer and cystitis.
-He was 64.
+He died at home on 16th February 1918 of an enlarge Prostate, cystitis and blood poisoning.
+He was 65.
 His neice, Gladys Shapter, registered his death two days later.

 Association with Dawlish